sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Project Design

 The project will be excited in based on the following template:
-- # Load and Explore the Data
+- Load and Explore the Data
+- Pre-Process the Data

-First I would Load and Explore the Data.
-Then I would need to do some pre-process, where i need to convert the data form a wide-table format to tall-table.
-I will only keep: Combined_Key, Population, [Date, # of Cases] will be extrapolate during pre-process.
+	- where i need to convert the data form a wide-table format to tall-table.
-Once we have the data in a format we can use then I will plot the data to see what it looks like.
-I will then create Create Time Series and test it.
-I will then split the data into Training and Test Series.
-Once that is done I will plot it.
+- Create Time Series
+- Splitting in Time Series into
+Training and Test Series

 -----------